BrivsGars/MiaVoiceArtisAizkraukle/README.md

   # Technical Support What We Need

-  We nead: quiet electric motor-reducer for mouving mini trains on the rails;
+  We nead: quiet electric motor and reducer for mouving mini trains on the rails;
   We nead: rails for these "trains" all aroun the roof, walls and the flour;
   We nead: room 3m x 7m x 2,55m (x,y,z) ass a standart room for these technologies;
   All that stuff works on a batterys. we need the guy who helped us with this.